CompositionalIT/SAFE-Dojo/README.md

     az login

-Then set the name of your app in Build.fs:
+Then set the name of your app in Build.fs.
+The name must be globally unique and contain only alphanumeric or hyphen characters.

 ```
     let web = webApp {
-        name "feiew02"  // set the name of your app here
+        name "my-cool-app" // set the name of your app here
     ...
 ```